 G20 Summit To Address Critical Issues Facing Youth, Women, And Children

-Written by S Das
+World Written by

 The G20 Sherpas are now directing their attention to critical issues highlighted by legislators from various countries.
 These lawmakers emphasise that the governments of all G20 member nations should prioritise investments in crucial areas such as ageing populations, gender equality, human security, and pressing societal concerns.

-This renewed focus comes as a response to a report that highlights the importance of addressing these vital population-related matters.
+This renewed focus comes as a response to a report that highlights the importance of addressing these vital population- matters.
 It is worth noting that while these issues have been consistently raised on a global scale, they have not always received the necessary consideration from influential organisations.
 Following discussions at the G7 Summit in Hiroshima, the same report was presented during a meeting held on August 22 with the G20 organisers.
-This document underscores the significance of tackling these population-related challenges.
+This document underscores the significance of tackling these population- challenges.

 Deepender Hooda, Vice Chair of the Asian Forum of Parliamentarians on Population and Development (AFPPD) and a member of India’s Parliament noted the significance of a workshop held in New Delhi.
-He emphasised that India, as the host of the G20 summit, is a crucial player, particularly given its status as the world’s most populous country, with over 1.4 billion people as of April.
+He emphasised that India, as the host of the G20 summit, is a crucial player, particularly given its status as the world”s most populous country, with over 1.4 billion people as of April.
 India, as a developing nation, faces numerous challenges due to its large population, including issues like limited school attendance and high unemployment rates.
 Further, there is a concerning lack of budget allocation for critical sectors like healthcare and education.

 Suneeta Mukherjee drew attention to alarming statistics, highlighting that India is among the top five nations with the highest drop-out rates for children aged 6 to 11 who leave school before completing their elementary education.
 The situation is worsening at upper primary levels, with a dropout rate of 3 percent in just two years.
 The annual dropout rate stands at nearly 15 percent, indicating that 15 out of every 100 students leave school before completing secondary education.